Patrick-van-Halm/dv-multiplayer-mod/README.md

 ### Connecting
 When connecting make sure you have the IP of the person you want to connect to.
 The port should be 4296 unless the host changed it.

+## Supported mods
+As of currently this mod has no real mod syncing this will maybe be added later but for now this is not the case.
+So if you use mods with the current save file please back the save file up so there are no game breaking issues that can corrupt your save game.
+You can test out if mods are compatible but remember to back your normal save up.
+I'm not reliable for your corrupted saves!
+[Skip tutorial?
+Use this save game](https://www.nexusmods.com/derailvalley/mods/88).

 ## Features

 | **Feature**                |      **State**      |